Originate/create-originate-app/README.md

 Stateless session token-based authentication is provided via `/api/auth/{login,signup,password,password-reset}` routes.
 You can remove the default authentication strategy and plug in your own, if you'd like.

+### ... and more

+- React Fast Refresh
+- Push to Heroku to deploy immediately
+- Modern web development best practices

 ----

 ## getting started

-First, make sure you have these things:
+`npx github:Originate/create-originate-app [app name]` to get started.
+But, first, make sure you have these things:

 - Fairly modern macOS or Linux
 - Node v12 ([see "Node Target Mapping"](https://github.com/microsoft/TypeScript/wiki/Node-Target-Mapping) for other Node versions, [see "tj/n"](https://github.com/tj/n) for Node management)